CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Auth-Class" />Class Carbon.Auth.Class

-> Class to manage all the methods of authentication.
+> Class that manage authentications and authorizations.

 #### <a name="Carbon-Auth-Class-Constructor" />Constructor